 What do student attendance and discipline look like in our district?

 Student Attendance and Discipline

-Note: (1) Data reported below may have been affected by the pandemic.
-Please keep this in mind when reviewing the data, and take particular care when comparing data over multiple school years.
-(2) In fall 2021, DESE began reporting information for the low income students group and no longer reports data for the economically disadvantaged student group.
+Note: In fall 2021, DESE began reporting information for the low-income students group and no longer reports data for the economically disadvantaged student group.